MatiasVL/switchfully-version-control-git/40-databases-java/20-orm-jpa/src/main/java/codelab03/README.md

 # Mapping

+In this codelab we'll be extending the `SwitchToTheSun` exercise with extra data.
 ## Exercises
 ### Embedables
-1. Extend the ``PERSON`` table from the previous exercise with the following columns:
+1. Extend the `COUNTRY` table with the following columns:
-    1. street name
-    1. house number
+    1. population
-    1. region
+    1. land area
-    1. zip code
+    1. GDP
-1. A Person should have an address.
-Use the ``Address`` class as an embeddable.
-    1. Adapt the test for creating a person.
-You should now be able to create a person with an address.
-    1. Adapt the test for finding a person.
-Verify that the result also has an address.
+1. Create a new class `GeographicalInformation` and make it an embeddable of `Country`
+1. Create a new functionality.
+Whenever you type in `geographical information <country>`.
+You'll get the geographical information of `<country>`
+    1. As always think of the edge cases.

 ### OneToOne
-1. Remove the address columns from ``PERSON``.
-1. Create a new ``ADDRESS`` table with the old columns.
+1. Create a new table ATTRACTION_OVERVIEW with columns:
-1. Make a OneToOne relation between ``PERSON`` and ``ADDRESS``
+    1. Score `An overal score of the attraction between 0 and 100`
+    1. Description
+    1. Price
+    1. Visitors per year
-    1. What is the relationship between person and address?
-Who should know who?
+1. Create a one-to-one relationship between attraction and attraction overview.
+    1. Create a link between the tables in the database
+    1. Create an entity `AttractionOverview`
-    1. Verify that the tests for creation and finding still work
+    1. Link the entites `AttractionOverview` and `Attraction` together
+1. Create a new functionality.
+Whenever you type `attraction information <attraction>`.
+You'll get the extra information of `<attraction>`.
+(Instead of spaces use '_')
+    1. As always think of the edge cases
-1. What are the differences between using an embeddable and a OneToOne relationship?
+1. Think about the differences between an embeddable and a oneToOne relationship.
-    1. When would you use an embeddable?
+    1. What are the benefits?
-    1. When would you use an OneToOne relationship?
+    1. Why would you use one over the other?

 ### ManyToOne
+1. Same as many to one.
+Already implemented
 1. Create a new table ``hobby``
     1. it should have a ``name`` and a ``type``
 1. Make a method that let's you create a new hobby